 checkboxes corresponding to the two solutions you’d like to compare.
 The first solution you select becomes the

-First Solution and the next becomes the
+Primary Solution and the next becomes the

-Second Solution.The selected solutions will be displayed at the top.
+Secondary Solution.The selected solutions will be displayed at the top.

 button.
 Click the